 To inform the scope, the Translation Research in a Dental Setting (TRiaDS) team investigate stakeholder attitudes to the proposed guidance topic and variation in professional behaviour.
-Views of stakeholders and information on current practice are obtained via telephone interviews or questionnaire surveys.
+Views of stakeholders and information on current practice may be obtained via telephone interviews, focus groups or questionnaire surveys.